Knife legislation: Constitutional protection

 The constitutional status of knives as being protected arms under the Second Amendment (or state analogs to the Second Amendment) is currently being litigated in light of recent Supreme Court rulings.
 In the landmark ruling New York Pistol & Rifle Association v.
-Bruen (2022), a wide definition is accepted: "Thus, even though the Second Amendment’s definition of “arms” is fixed according to its historical understanding, that general definition covers modern instruments that facilitate armed self-defense."
+Bruen (2022), an expansive definition is accepted: "Thus, even though the Second Amendment's definition of "arms" is fixed according to its historical understanding, that general definition covers modern instruments that facilitate armed self-defense."

+The Massachusetts Supreme Judicial Court ruled in Commonwealth vs. David E. Canjura (2024) that a ban on carrying a switchblade knife violates the right to bear arms under the Second Amendment.

+The United States Court of Appeals for the Ninth Circuit ruled in Teter v.
+Lopez (2023) that banning pocket knives (including butterfly knives) has no historical analog from the founding era and is unconstitutional.

 The California Court of Appeal ruled in People v.
 Mitchell (2012) that prohibiting the concealed carrying of a dirk or dagger is constitutional.

 The Connecticut Supreme Court ruled in State v.
 DeCiccio (2014) that the Second Amendment protects dirk knives and police batons.

 The Delaware Supreme Court ruled in Griffin v.
 State (2012) that carrying a concealed knife in one's home is constitutionally protected.

 The Indiana Court of Appeals ruled in Lacy v.
 State (2009) that possession of a knife with an automatic opening blade is not constitutionally protected.